Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 Month Arrivals Comment

-January 2026 3,277,910 A strong start to the year, supported by peak season demand
+January 2026 3,277,910 High volume, supported by peak season demand.

-February 2026 3,263,800 Remained elevated, driven by strong Asian demand
+February 2026 3,263,800 Remained elevated, driven in part by Asian demand.

-May 2026 Coming soon Will be updated once official figures are released
+May 2026 Coming soon Will be updated once official figures are released.

-June 2026 Coming soon Monthly update planned
+June 2026 Coming soon Monthly update planned.

-July 2026 Coming soon Monthly update planned
+July 2026 Coming soon Monthly update planned.

-August 2026 Coming soon Monthly update planned
+August 2026 Coming soon Monthly update planned.

-September 2026 Coming soon Monthly update planned
+September 2026 Coming soon Monthly update planned.

-October 2026 Coming soon Monthly update planned
+October 2026 Coming soon Monthly update planned.

-November 2026 Coming soon Monthly update planned
+November 2026 Coming soon Monthly update planned.

-December 2026 Coming soon Monthly update planned
+December 2026 Coming soon Monthly update planned.

 Thailand tourism in Q1 2026: where does the country stand?